PavelPashov/cligpt/README.md

 ## Configuration

-Before using CLI-GPT, you will need to create an OpenAI API key.
+Before using CLIGPT, you will need to create an OpenAI API key.
 To do this, follow these steps:

 1. Sign up for an OpenAI API key [here](https://beta.openai.com/signup/).
 2. Create a new API key (you might need to add a payment method if you're not eligible for a free trial).